 Up to 3 additional biographical sketches for key personnel may be provided.
-Each biographical sketch must not exceed 2 pages.
+Each biographical sketch must not exceed 2 pages and must use the "Prevention Programs: Biographical Sketch" template provided on the CARS (https://CPRITGrants.org).

 Only biographical sketches will be accepted; do not submit resumes and/or CVs.